128technology/docs/docs/howto_update_bios.md

 The BIOS update package can be installed using either of two methods:
 - On-line install from Juniper SSR repositories
-- RPM download & off-line installation
+- RPM download and off-line installation

 ### Online Installation from the SSR Repository